 Surgery for cervical myelopathy (say "my-uhl-OP-uh-thee") removes any tissues that are pressing on the spinal cord.
-Your doctor made a cut (incision) in the skin over the spine where the pressure on the spinal cord has occurred.
-He or she used special surgical tools through the incision to do the surgery.
+Your doctor made a cut (incision) in the skin over the spine where the pressure on the spinal cord occurred.
+Then the doctor used special tools through the incision to do the surgery.

 Your doctor may advise you to work with a physiotherapist to strengthen the muscles in your neck and upper back.
-You will need to learn how to lift, twist, and bend so that you do not put too much strain on your neck and back.
-Some activities may be limited, depending on the type of surgery you had.
+You will need to learn how to lift, twist, and bend so that you don't put too much strain on your neck and back.
+Some activities may be limited.
+It depends on the type of surgery you had.